freeCodeCamp/guide/src/pages/javascript/function-composition/index.md

 add2AndSquare = (n) => square(add2(n))
 ```

-We can use a higher order function to create chain explicitly.
+We can use a higher order function to chain them in an ordered way.
 ```javascript
 add2AndSquare = compose( add2, square)
 ```